-Survey of African American literature covering a wide range of theoretical, historical, format, and thematic perspectives.
-Course material includes oral and written forms of expression and storytelling, such as folktales, spirituals, sermons, ballads, blues, speeches, slave narratives, fiction, poetry, drama, and essays.
-Topics may include African American autobiography, 20th-century African American literature and film, black diaspora literature, postmodern African American fiction, Afro-Futurism, and African American satire.
+Surveys a wide range of theoretical, historical, format, and thematic perspectives.
+Materials include oral and written forms of expression and storytelling, such as folktales, spirituals, blues, speeches, slave narratives, fiction, poetry, drama, and essays.

 Topics in Chicana/o Literature (3 units)